kwwong0923/FoodOrderApplication/README.md

 * Run it on Visual Studio

 ## Contact Me
-Feel free to contact me, if you are interest to chat with me
+Feel free to contact me if you are interested in chatting with me.
 [Telegram](https://t.me/kwwonggggg)